matteo-collina/RSP/README.md

 ### Features

-### Install Stereo Camera script
+### Install GoPro script
 To install the script you have to simply scan the QR code provided.
-Then, put the stereo cameras in Photo mode, and turn on the intervalometer function.
+Then, put the GoPros in Photo mode, and turn on the intervalometer function.
 You are ready to go!

-When the stereo cameras turn on, you will see some values on the main scene.
+When the GoPros turn on, you will see some values on the main scene.
 This means that the script has been executed.
-To trigger the acquisition shake vigorously the Array and the cameras will start acquiring pictures.
+To trigger the acquistion shake vigorously the Array and the cameras will start acquiring pictures.

 IMAGE

-**NB: To scan the QR code the Lab version of the camera firmware needs to be installed.
+**NB: To scan the QR code the Lab version of the GoPro firmware needs to be installed.
 GoPro Labs currently supports HERO13/12/11/10/9/8/7 Black, HERO11 Black Mini, and HERO5 Session.**

-*Please refer to the [GoPro Labs website](https://community.gopro.com/s/article/GoPro-Labs?language=en_US) on how to install the firmware on your cameras.
+*Please refere to the [GoPro Labs website](https://community.gopro.com/s/article/GoPro-Labs?language=en_US) on how to install the firmware on your GoPros.
 It requires to download and copy a zip file in your micro-sd and reboot the camera.*

 ### Manage the Data
 When downloading the JPEGs from the SD cards, divide the dataset in three folder named center, left, right containing center, left and right camera dataset *(remove any pictures which is not part of the acquisition)*.
 In the Data Manager software, set up to 3 prefixes (we recommend date,divesite, dive), and specify the path of the folders.
 You can also decide to apply an image enhancment algorithm.
 If you check this option, a new panel will open and you can check how the algorithm perform on your dataset.
 If you are happy with the result, you can process the images.